Find your care

 The effect of Botox in the bladder is not permanent.
 In most patients the effects last 6–12 months (about 7.5 months on average).
 When the effects wear off, repeat injection is necessary to maintain the clinical effect.

-Botulinum toxin has been FDA approved for the indication of overactive bladder since January 2013.
-However, botulinum toxin has been used to treat symptoms of overactive bladder for over 20 years.
+Botox has been FDA approved for the indication of overactive bladder since January 2013.
+However, Botox has been used to treat symptoms of overactive bladder for over 20 years.